 People who aren’t from Norwich always look a bit confused when I tell them it’s a really easy place in which to be vegan.
-Yes, Norwich is in the heart of agricultural wonderland, where lots of people still haven’t realised that fox hunting is despicable cruelty and that battery farming is Guantanamo for chickens.
+Yes, Norwich is in the heart of agricultural wonderland, where lots of people still haven’t realised that fox hunting is despicable and that battery farming is Guantanamo for chickens.
 But it’s also full of vegans.
 Because Norwich is full of vegans, it is getting easier and easier to find really great vegan food here.

-Whether you’re a meat-eater, a pescatarian, a veggie or a vegan, you’ve absolutely got to go and stuff your face at the assortment of restaurants and cafes I’ve crammed into the list below.
+Whether you’re a meat-eater, a pescatarian, a veggie or a vegan, you’ve absolutely got to go and stuff your face at the assortment of Norwich restaurants and cafes I’ve crammed into the list below.
 I couldn’t narrow it down to a top ten if my life depended on it, so instead I’ve divided up places I think you should chow down in under handy categories we can all understand, like PIZZA and BRUNCH.

 Olive’s Cafe – 40 Elm Hill (Left image)